There’s a silent epidemic in homes across the country. It doesn’t make headlines or trend on social media, but the impact that it has is massive.

 We don’t discuss investing, building wealth, or how to bounce back after a financial mistake.

-And for many, the silence isn’t just with others—it’s internal.
-They don’t even allow themselves to think about money unless it’s in the form of stress, anxiety, or survival.
+And for many, the silence isn’t just with others, it’s often internal.
+We don’t even allow ourselves to think about money unless it’s in the form of stress, anxiety, or survival.

 Let’s break this down.

 See we weren’t born financially quiet.
-Somewhere along the way, we learned to keep money to ourselves:
+Somewhere along the way, we’ve learned to keep money and our interactions with it to ourselves:

-- Maybe you were raised in a home where “we don’t talk about money at the table.”
+• Maybe you were raised in a home where “we don’t talk about money at the table” was a common theme.

-- Maybe you grew up watching your parents argue about bills behind closed doors.
+• Maybe you grew up watching your parents argue about bills.

-- Maybe money always felt like a source of shame—either because there wasn’t enough, or because no one ever showed you how to manage it.
+• Maybe money always felt like a source of shame either because there wasn’t enough of it, or because no one ever showed you how to effectively manage it.

 And then there’s the cultural layer:

-In many communities—especially communities of color—financial privacy is treated like emotional armor.
-You don’t let people know when you’re behind.
+In many communities, especially communities of color… financial privacy is treated like emotional armor.
+You don’t let people know when you’re behind on your bills or the never ending financial struggle that occurs every month.
 You don’t ask for help.
 You just figure it out.
 Alone.

-But here’s the truth: secrecy doesn’t create security.
+But here’s the truth: financial secrecy doesn’t create security.
 It creates stagnation.

 Closet finance can show up in every stage of life:

 When we don’t talk about money, we don’t learn about money.
-And when we don’t learn, we repeat patterns that limit what’s possible.
+And when we don’t learn, we repeat patterns that limit our growth and keep us stuck in a never ending cycle.

-Get a good job, stay loyal and work there for 40 years, save what you can, retire at 65?
-That formula was built for a different era—and a different economy.
+Get a good job, stay loyal and work there for 40 years, save whatever you can and hopefully retire at 65?
+That formula was built for a different era and a different economy.

-You don’t need to have all of the answers or have it all figured out today.
-But you do need to be willing to start having the conversations and talking about it.
+I know this can be a lot to digest, but you don’t have to have all of the answers or have it all figured out today.
+But you do need to be willing to start having the conversations and learning the skills needed to grow and maintain your money.

 1. Talk to Yourself First